-I have a strong track record in the cultural heritage sector, with experience engaging communities, stakeholders and institutions with the practical and ethical complexities associated museums are heritage.
-I have a strong experience in building sustainable, non-hierarchical partnerships with source and/or diaspora communities, developing ethical practice and protocols around complex histories and objects and engaging audiences.
+I have a strong track record in the cultural heritage sector, with experience engaging communities, stakeholders and institutions with the practical and ethical complexities associated with museums and heritage.
+I have a strong experience in building sustainable, non-hierarchical partnerships with source and/or diaspora communities, developing ethical practice and protocols around complex histories and objects, and engaging audiences.
 I have a strong commitment to inclusivity and diversity.
 I have helped institutions and projects in building positive projects that value a collaborative approach, foster an experimental culture and strive for thought-provoking and engaged outcomes.
-You can find bellow examples of projects I have been involved in.
+You can find bellow examples of projects I have been involved with.

 My first book, Mummified, The stories behind Egyptian mummies in museums, was published by Manchester University Press in June 2022, as a key title for Spring/Summer 2022.